huggingface/diarizers/README.md

 # Diarizers

-Diarizers is a library for fine-tuning speaker diarisation models from `pyannote` using hugging face tools.
-It provides scripts to:
+Diarizers is a library for fine-tuning speaker diarisation models from [`pyannote`](https://github.com/pyannote/pyannote-audio/tree/develop) using hugging face tools.It provides scripts to:

 - Convert Speaker Diarization datasets into Hugging Face datasets compatible with `diarizers`.
 - Train from scratch or fine-tune speaker diarization models using the Hugging Face `Trainer`.